10 Best Michelin Star Restaurants in Tokyo

 SUSHI MASUDA © All rights reserved.

-Sushi Masuda (鮨 ます田), one of the best Sushi restaurants in Tokyo, was opened in Aoyama in 2014 and have got Michelin stars since 2015.
+Sushi Masuda (鮨 ます田), one of the best Sushi restaurants in Tokyo, opened in Aoyama in 2014 and received a Michelin star after ten months.
 The head chef Rei Masuda has the experience to engage in the renowned Sushi restaurant Sukiyabashi Jiro for 9 years.

 He spends lots of time to preparing and makes each piece of Sushi only with seasonal and fresh ingredients.
 There are only six seats in front of the chef and a private room which accommodates six guests in the restaurant.

-Sushi Masuda, which was temporarily closed in September 2019, re-opened at a different location in Aoyama in January 2022.
+Sushi Masuda closed its door in September 2019, but re-opened at a different location in Aoyama in January 2022.

 Access: 2 mins walk from Omotesando Station (表参道駅)